deqrocks/deq/README.md

 ```bash
 sudo systemctl stop deq && sudo systemctl disable deq && sudo rm /etc/systemd/system/deq.service && sudo rm -rf /opt/deq && sudo systemctl daemon-reload
 ```

+## Disclaimer

+DeQ is provided "as is" without warranty.
+The authors are not liable for any damages resulting from its use.
+By installing DeQ, you accept full responsibility for securing your system.
+See [LICENSE](LICENSE) for details.

 ## License